morrownr/88x2bu-20210702/README.md

 - if driver installation fails
 - if the driver is no longer needed
-- if a fresh start with default settings is needed
-- if a new version of the driver needs to be installed
+- if a new or updated version of the driver needs to be installed
 - if a distro version upgrade is going to be installed

 Note: This script removes everything that has been installed, with the